OdinsPlasmaRifle/hexon-hugo-theme/README.md

-# hexon
+# Hexon Hugo Theme

-Hexon Hugo theme for docs
+A theme for multi-section documentation.